der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAd.md

 String|Type of the ad.

 ## <a name="isenabled"></a>isEnabled
-Returns a boolean value that determines if the ad is enabled.
+Returns a boolean value that determines if this ad is enabled.
 ### Returns:
 |Type|Description|
 |-|-
-boolean|Boolean value that determines if the ad is enabled.
+boolean|Boolean value that determines if this ad is enabled.

 ## <a name="ispaused"></a>isPaused
-Returns a boolean value that determines if the ad is paused.
+Returns a boolean value that determines if this ad is paused.
 ### Returns:
 |Type|Description|
 |-|-
-boolean|Boolean value that determines if the ad is paused.
+boolean|Boolean value that determines if this ad is paused.

 ## <a name="istype"></a>isType
 Returns an object which provides more information about the type of this ad.